intissarMez/wakanda-studio/installation.md

 ## Edit your data Visually

-Now, let's make our HelloWorld app more interesting and add data to it.
+Now, let's make our **HelloWorld** app more interesting and add data to it.

 What about saying "Hello !" to your favorite superheros ?

-To manage your data easily and quickly, Wakanda provides a Visual Data Editor:
+To manage your data easily and quickly, Wakanda provides a **Visual Data Editor**:

 <img src="img/model-designer-open.png" />